Indiana Hoosiers football: Memorial Stadium (1960–present)

 The current iteration of Memorial Stadium opened in 1960 as part of a new athletics area at the university and has a capacity of 52,656.
 It replaced the original Memorial Stadium, built in 1925, a 20,000-seat stadium located on 10th Street where the arboretum now stands.
 The stadium has been expanded twice since the original construction.
 The $38 million, 138,000-square-foot, North End Zone Student-Athlete Development Center opened in 2009.
 The $53 million, 66,575-square-foot, South End Zone Student-Athlete Excellence Center opened in 2018.

 John Mellencamp Pavilion (1996–present)

-The John Mellencamp Pavilion is the primary indoor athletics training facility of the Indiana Hoosiers's football program.
+The John Mellencamp Pavilion is the primary indoor athletics training facility of the Indiana Hoosiers' football program.
 It was dedicated on April 12, 1996, following a donation of $1.5 million from singer-songwriter John Mellencamp, to facilitate the project.
 The indoor practice facility contains a regulation-sized football field, featuring a Sportexe Momentum 41 artificial surface which was installed in 2007.